Cherreads

 Chapter 3 - Nekrodromia

-It moved slowly at first, dragging its feet through the damp ground, its posture crooked.
+It moved slow at first, dragging its feet through the damp ground, its posture severely crooked.

 Yet somehow—

-Its head snapped toward Ren with a sharp, unnatural jerk.
+The thing noticed him, its head snapping toward Ren with a sharp, unnatural jerk.

-Not with the slow, mindless shuffle of a zombie.
+Not with the slow, mindless shuffle of what one could call a 'zombie'.

-It speed-walked toward him, its deteriorated limbs jerking.
+It speed-walked toward him, its deteriorated limbs jerking around frantically.

 Ren lashed out blindly, his fist connecting with the side of the thing's jaw.